Alan-JH/alanjh-quartz-website/content/index.md

 - Ski bumps
 - Read sci-fi
 ## Want to
-- Make humans multiplanetary and make space cheap
+- Make humans multiplanetary
+- Preserve our pale blue dot
 - Pass on the things that I learn
 - Enjoy the outdoors